 Combining theory and practice, the Heritage and Culture certificate (HCC) prepares students for work in the heritage and culture management field, with a specific focus on Yukon First Nations heritage and culture management.
 Topics covered in the HCC include the history of Yukon First Nations; public administration; archives and collections management; the preservation of traditional knowledge, language and culture; and anthropology.
-Students develop a foundation of professional ethics and values, self-awareness, critical thinking and an understanding of heritage issues within their communities.
+Students develop a foundation of professional ethics and values, self-awareness and critical thinking, and an understanding of heritage issues within their communities.

-The HCC is available to students in the communities through distributed-learning technologies.
+The HCC is available to students in the communities through distance-learing technologies learning technologies.

-- high school graduation with English 12: OR - Mature Student Status with acceptable scores on College Assessments or the GED® test; OR - acceptance into a post-secondary program comparable to Heritage and Culture; OR - five years of manager-level work experience with four to five pieces of sample writing for eligibility assessment to be conducted by Liberal Arts faculty member
+- Grade 12 graduation with English 12; OR - Mature Student Status with acceptable scores on College Assessments or the GED® test or the Language Proficiency Index (LPI) test. - Acceptance into a post-secondary program comparable to Heritage and Culture; OR - Five years of manager-level work experience with four to five writing samples-eligibility assessment to be conducted by Liberal Arts faculty member.

-- complete at least 50% of the work at Yukon College - maintain a cumulative GPA of 2.0 (C average)
+- Complete at least 50% of the work at Yukon College - Maintain a cumulative GPA of 2.0 (C average)